 The 60 Minutes interview may help McCabe sell more books than he otherwise would have, but it exposed him for who he really is: a man who, like his friend and former director, was preoccupied with an intense dislike of the man who became president.
 This dislike led him to cast aside accepted FBI and Justice Department protocols, as well as the basic rules of investigation, especially that evidence of a possible crime is the very basis of an investigation, rather than the vague idea that a crime may have been committed.

 Americans who truly care about the rule of law and abuse of power by unelected officials can only hope that now both McCabe and Rosenstein will be compelled to explain themselves truthfully to the Senate Judiciary Committee.
-Perhaps – finally – there will be an accounting, and whichever one of the two men is lying will ultimately face the most severe penalties allowed by law.We value your comments!
-Please weigh in on our comment section below.
+Perhaps – finally – there will be an accounting, and whichever one of the two men is lying will ultimately face the most severe penalties allowed by law.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com